libgdx/libgdx.github.io/_pages/dev/contributing.md

 <br/>

 # How to contribute code
-libGDX uses git, with our codebase situated on Github.
+libGDX uses git, with our codebase situated on GitHub.
 In order to submit changes back to the official libGDX project, you will need to fork the project, clone your fork, [work on its source](/dev/from_source/), push changes back to your fork, and then submit a pull request based on your changes.

 For a short yet very detailed explanation of how the system works, check out [this](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project#Forked-Public-Project).